Social Icons

 A meaningful feedback should:

 E.g. Some students appeared disengaged during the group activity.
-You could try incorporating a short interactive activity or a discussion break to regain their attention.
+You could try using a short interactive activity or a discussion break to engage those students.

 E.g., Your questioning technique encouraged students to think critically but consider giving more wait time after asking questions so that all students have a chance to process and respond.

 E.g., Some students seemed confused about the task.
-Before starting the activity, you could model an example or ask a student to repeat the instructions to ensure clarity.”
+Before starting the activity, you could given an example or ask a student to repeat the instructions to ensure clarity.

 Unfortunately, not all observations meet these standards.
 Too often, teachers receive feedback that is either superficial or irrelevant, leaving them confused or demotivated rather than empowered.